Macbeth: 20th century to present

 Xu Xiaozhong's 1980 Central Academy of Drama production in Beijing made every effort to be unpolitical (necessary in the aftermath of the Cultural Revolution): yet audiences still perceived correspondences between the central character (whom the director had actually modelled on Louis Napoleon) and Mao Zedong.
 Shakespeare has often been adapted to indigenous theatre traditions, for example the Kunju Macbeth of Huang Zuolin performed at the inaugural Chinese Shakespeare Festival of 1986.
 Similarly, B. V. Karanth's Barnam Vana of 1979 had adapted Macbeth to the Yakshagana tradition of Karnataka, India.
 In 1997, Lokendra Arambam created Stage of Blood, merging a range of martial arts, dance and gymnastic styles from Manipur, performed in Imphal and in England.
 The stage was literally a raft on a lake.

 Throne of Blood (蜘蛛巣城 Kumonosu-jō, Spider Web Castle) is a 1957 Japanese samurai film co-written and directed by Akira Kurosawa.
 The film transposes Macbeth from Medieval Scotland to feudal Japan, with stylistic elements drawn from Noh drama.
 Kurosawa was a fan of the play and planned his own adaptation for several years, postponing it after learning of Orson Welles' Macbeth (1948).
 The film won two Mainichi Film Awards.

 The play has been translated and performed in various languages in different parts of the world, and Media Artists was the first to stage its Punjabi adaptation in India.
 The adaptation by Balram and the play directed by Samuel John have been universally acknowledged as a milestone in Punjabi theatre.
 The unique attempt involved trained theatre experts and the actors taken from a rural background in Punjab.
 Punjabi folk music imbued the play with the native ethos as the Scottish setting of Shakespeare's play was transposed into a Punjabi milieu.

 In 2021, Saoirse Ronan starred in The Tragedy of Macbeth at the Almeida Theatre in London.
 The following year a revival production opened on Broadway with Daniel Craig and Ruth Negga to middling reviews.

+A new production starring David Tennant and Cush Jumbo ran at London's Donmar Warehouse from 8 December 2023 to 10 February 2024.
+Max Webster directed the production.
+The show received 3 Laurence Olivier Award nominations, including Best Revival.
+It transferred to the Harold Pinter Theatre in the West End from 1 October 2024 for a limited run.

+Operas

+Macbeth was adapted into an Italian opera (Macbeth) by composer Giuseppe Verdi and librettist Francesco Maria Piave in 1847 (revised in French in 1865).
+An English opera adaptation of the play was created by Lawrance Collingwood in 1927.

+Contemporary opera adaptations include Luke Styles' Macbeth (2015) and Pascal Dusapin's Macbeth Underworld (2019).

+An indirect adaptation is Dmitri Shostakovich's Lady Macbeth of Mtsensk (1934), based on the novella of the same name by Nikolai Leskov.